yhchiu/chrome-request-monitor/README.md

 ### Step 3: View History

 - Click the extension icon to open the popup window
+- By default, only URLs from the current tab are displayed.
+Uncheck "Show current tab only" to view URLs from all tabs
-- View the list of all found URLs
+- View the list of found URLs
 - Click the "Copy URL" button to copy specific URLs
 - Use the "Clear All" button to clear the history